core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Proxy Operation ## {#sec-proxy}

 This section defines how proxies operate in a group communication scenario.
 In particular, {{sec-proxy-forward}} defines operations of forward-proxies, while {{sec-proxy-reverse}} defines operations of reverse-proxies.
+Furthermore, {{multicasting-to-proxies}} discusses the case where a client sends a group request to multiple proxies at once.
 Security operations for a proxy are discussed later in {{chap-proxy-security}}.

 ### Forward-Proxies ### {#sec-proxy-forward}